dHannasch/pytest-example-testpaths-and-pyargs/README.rst

 Adding directories to addopts instead of testpaths naturally works just like adding them on the command line: in that case, tests are run both from the pyargs package and from the specified directories.

+However, while that makes addopts a workaround, it is undesirable because any directories specified in addopts are *always* run, even if a single test is specified on the command line such as `pytest testdir1/test_1.py::test_1`.
+This is one of the use-cases for using testpaths (https://github.com/pytest-dev/pytest/issues/868).

+But it appears that by putting addopts *before* testpaths, it just works.